 Currently ICBDA hires an audio production company to set up and maintain the sound equipment.
-They are responsible for the quality of sound during the convention and use their own equipment.
-The General Chair is the contact person for any sound or equipment related issues.
+They are responsible for the quality of sound during the convention and use their own equipment, although some equipment is owned by ICBDA.
+The General Chair is the contact person for any sound or equipment-related issues.